What is an air miles card?

 - Etihad: Etihad Guest Miles

-Many airmiles credit cards offer bonus points when you sign up or start spending on the card.
+Introductory bonuses: Many air miles credit cards offer bonus points when you sign up or start spending on the card.
 In some cases, spending £2,000 in the first couple of months can earn enough airmiles for a return flight between the UK and mainland Europe.

 Some airmiles credit cards offer perks such as upgrade vouchers, travel accident insurance, or airport lounge access.